openopus-org/concertino_api/README.md

 # concertino_api
 [Concertino](https://getconcertino.com) is a classical music front-end for Apple Music.

-It's splitted in several projects. **This one provides only the data API**, used by our [HTML/JS client](https://github.com/openopus-org/concertino_player).
+It's splitted in several projects. **This one provides only the data API**, used by our [web client](https://github.com/openopus-org/concertino_player) and by our [iPhone app](https://github.com/openopus-org/concertino_ios).
 It's written in PHP and relies on a MySQL database.
 It consumes the Apple Music API, therefore it can't be used by more than one client.
 So, if you plan to use the Concertino API in your app, you'll have to fork it beforehand.

 ## Usage

 It's a public RESTful API which returns data in JSON format.
-There is a [wiki](https://wiki.openopus.org/wiki/Using_the_Concertmaster/Concertino_API) explaining all endpoints and data structures.
+A [wiki](https://wiki.openopus.org/wiki/Using_the_Concertmaster/Concertino_API) explaining all endpoints and data structures is planned.
 No registration needed, but create/edit/delete endpoints require simple authentication.

 ## How to build